MicrosoftDocs/fabric-docs/docs/data-engineering/workspace-admin-settings.md

 :::image type="content" source="media\workspace-admin-settings\workspace-settings.gif" alt-text="Gif showing different sections of the spark compute in workspace settings.":::

 > [!NOTE]
-> If you change the default pool to a custom Spark pool you may see longer session start (~3 minutes) in this case.
+> If you change the default pool from Starter Pool to a Custom Spark pool you may see longer session start (~3 minutes).

 ## Pool